highRES-model/highRES-Europe-WF/README.md

     mkdir shared_input
     tar xf shared_input.tar -C shared_input
     ```
+7. Make sure GAMS is installed and licensed and that gamspath is set correctly in the config file
-5. Run `snakemake -c all --use-conda`
+8. Run `snakemake -c all --use-conda`